pirumpi/boardingbarcode/README.md

 # boardingbarcode
-Generate an SVG boarding pass barcode using Javascript
+Generate an SVG boarding pass barcode using Javascript from Nodejs or the browser.

 ## Example